-Disney's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 13.8156.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Disney's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.096.
+A PEG ratio close to 1 can be interpreted as meaning shares offer reasonable value for the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Disney's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 However, it's sensible to consider Disney's PEG ratio in relation to those of similar companies.